sahib/misc/llm-balance/slides.typ

     column-gutter: 1em,
     align: horizon,
     [
-      - The model has no theory.
-It just sees what's there and adds hallucinations. \
+      - The model has no theory — it sees the artefact and fills the rest in. \
-        #text(fill: gray)[It will not tell you.
-It just guesses.]
+        #text(fill: gray)[Confidently.
+It won't tell you which is which.]
       - Bad prompt: "Write tests for this file" \
         #text(fill: gray)[It freezes today's behaviour, *bugs included*.
 Again, no mention.]
       - Your job is still to build the theory. \